AbdulrahmanAlsayedSallam/Pacman-AI/README.md

 ***

-Play a classic game of Pacman using the arrow keys to move
+Play a classic game of Pacman using the wasd keys to move

 ```sh
     python pacman.py -l testClassic